- COVID-related enrollment window continues through August 15, 2021. Open enrollment for 2022 coverage starts November 1, 2021.

 - Public option legislation signed into law in 2021; plans will be available as of 2026.

-- 4.2% average approved rate increase for Nevada’s exchange in 2021, and two new insurers joined the marketplace (plus a look back at rate changes in prior years).
+- 4.1% average proposed rate increase for Nevada’s exchange in 2022, and two additional insurers plan to join the marketplace (plus a look back at rate changes in prior years).